 In 2016, the highest number of prisoners was 400.
 According to the report, there is a rise in the number of prisoners on death row.
 As on December 31, 2022, the number has increased to 539.
 The report said, “The population on death row has steadily increased over the years, with 2022 representing a 40% increase in the population since 2015.

 This rise in the figure can be traced back to the “extraordinary sentencing of 38 persons to death in Ahmedabad in a single bomb blast case, representing the largest number of persons sentenced to death in a single case since 2016.”
-The increase was also attributed to the low disposal rate of death penalty cases by appellate courts.
+The increase was also attributed to the low disposal rate of death sentence cases by appellate courts.

 Also Read: Death Penalty – Should India Still Continue With It In Today’s Times?